Interfacial fluid rheology of soft particles

 In summary, we reported interfacial rheology measurements of monolayers of soft microgels at an oil-water interface.
 The experiments are compared to numerical simulations where a Hertzian is combined with a square shoulder potential, based on the core-corona structure of the microgels \cite{Sch21}.
 We find the onset of a non-monotonic behavior of the elastic moduli with increasing packing fraction due to the Hertzian contribution that is dominant at not too large packing fractions.
 Hence, after an initial fluid behavior (regime I), the system becomes viscoelastic (regime II), but the moduli start to decrease again (regime III), until a second increase is observed at very large $\zeta_{2D}$ (regimes IV and V).
 Simulations with such interaction potential qualitatively capture these features, except for the solid-like character of regime III.

 The non-monotonic dependence of the moduli on packing fraction can also be interpreted in terms of the energy of the system: when particles have comparable softness, either before the microgel coronas start to be significantly compressed, or after the microgels make core-core contacts, the monolayer stores energy with increasing $\zeta_{2D}$.
 The similarity between regime II and IV/V is further supported by the behavior of their flow curves, which are reduced to the same master curve.
 However, a different behavior (and associated master curve) applies in regime III, where the monolayer dissipates energy.
 This coincides with the onset of a second characteristic nearest neighbour distance in the radial distribution functions, highlighted by a plateau in the compression isotherms and denoting the emergence of core-core interactions.
-In this region, interactions are of different kinds, being either corona-corona, corona-core or core-core, leading both the elastic modulus and the apparent yield stress to decrease.
-This indicates the ability of the microgels to decrease stress thanks to deformation and suggests that they are able to reduce the viscous dissipation associated with the compression of their volume which extend in the aqueous sub-phase.
+In this region, the contacts between particles are of different kinds, being either corona-corona, corona-core or core-core.
+Such heterogeneities in the monolayer structure, and the different types of contacts between particles with different softness, decrease the transmission of the stress through the interface leading to the observed decrease in $G_p$.
+These findings indicate the ability of the microgels to decrease stress thanks to deformation, suggesting that they can effectively reduce the viscous dissipation associated with the compression of their volume, by extending in the aqueous sub-phase~\cite{Ger23}.